 A faulty burner may also emit smoke.
 There are many things that may cause the burner to break down.
 Some of them include old age and poor maintenance.
 If you can confirm that the smoke is released because the burner is faulty, then the only solution is to have it replaced.
 Don’t replace the faulty burner by yourself, instead, call your local electric stove repairer to come and fix it.

 4. Faulty heating elements

 Faulty heating elements usually emit smoke before they fail.
 Therefore, if smoke is not emanating from the burner, then it may be coming from the heating elements.
-Switch off the stove then check heating elements on the back of the stove to see if they are still in good shape.
-You realize that the heating elements are not glowing when you turn the stove on, then that means that they are faulty and needs to be replaced.
+Switch off the stove, then check heating elements on the back of the stove to see if they are still in good shape.
+If you realize that the heating elements are not glowing when you turn the stove on, then that means that they are faulty and need to be replaced.
 It is not wise to fix faulty heating elements by yourself.
-Call a reputable electric stove service immediately to fix the problem.
+Call a reputable electric stove servicer immediately to fix the problem.

 If your electric stove is smoking, you need to check it immediately to see the source of the smoke.
 If the problem is as a result of grease, coat or food residue, then a simple clean will fix the problem.
 However, if the smoke is a result of faulty components, then you need to call a reputable electrical repair service to come and fix the problem.
 Don’t fix a complex problem on your own.
 You may end up harming yourself or even create more problems that will cost you even more to fix.
 Just call Quick Spark electrical services, we will fix it.